 The bankruptcy reform process spanned several years before the reform applied in 2006.
 Anticipating the reform, firms may have endogenously altered their ownership structure or CEO incentives.
-This could affect our estimates-for example, if firms with risky investment opportunities hire younger CEOs before the reform, anticipating that high private benefits of control are less likely to constrain risky investment under the post-reform management stay system.
+This could affect our estimates-for example, if firms with risky investment opportunities hire younger CEOs before the reform, anticipating that high personal costs of bankruptcy are less likely to constrain risky investment under the post-reform management stay system.

-From the outset, it should be noted that the private benefits of control proxies based on ownership and CEO age are highly persistent in the data.
-To formally address concerns that firms endogenously alter their ownership structure or CEO hiring in anticipation of the reform, we resort firms into quintiles of private benefits of control according to our proxies in 2001-5 years before the reform was applied-and estimate equations (6) and (7) based on the earlier sorting.
-The results in Tables A.4 and A.5 show that the earlier sorting of firms leaves the results virtually unaffected, which is not surprising given the persistence of the variables underlying the private benefits of control proxies.
-This suggests that our results are not affected by endogenous sorting of firms with respect to private benefits of control.
+From the outset, it should be noted that the personal costs of bankruptcy proxies based on ownership and CEO age are highly persistent in the data.
+To formally address concerns that firms endogenously alter their ownership structure or CEO hiring in anticipation of the reform, we resort firms into quintiles of personal costs of bankruptcy according to our proxies in 2001-5 years before the reform was applied-and estimate equations (6) and (7) based on the earlier sorting.
+The results in Tables A.4 and A.5 show that the earlier sorting of firms leaves the results virtually unaffected, which is not surprising given the persistence of the variables underlying the personal costs of bankruptcy proxies.
+This suggests that our results are not affected by endogenous sorting of firms with respect to personal costs of bankruptcy.